marcsulf/Image2CoCo3/README.md

 <h2>Complete Description</h2>

-<p>These scripts will take an arbitrary image in just about any standard format,
-of any size and aspect ratio, and convert it to be viewable on a CoCo 3 using the `HSCREEN 2` (320x192, 16 color) graphics mode.
+These scripts will take an arbitrary image in just about any standard format, of any size and aspect ratio, and convert it to be viewable on a CoCo 3 using the `HSCREEN 2` (320x192, 16 color) graphics mode.
 NOTE: the image file must be in the same directory as this python script for the script to operate correctly